 Plug Up Drafts

 Of course, your windows aren’t the only culprits when it comes to letting in the cold.
-You can shave up to 20 percent off your heating bill by upgrading the insulation in your attic.
+You can save on your heating bill by upgrading the insulation in your attic.
 Additionally, your fireplace can actually remove heat from the home rather than generate it.
-In fact, about 90 percent of the heat created by a fireplace goes straight up the chimney.
+In fact, about 90% of the heat created by a fireplace goes straight up the chimney.

 Still, you can drop your thermostat to the 50 to 55 degree range for a while if you’re going to be in the room where the fireplace is located.
 Don’t forget to open the dampers at the bottom of the fireplace, and open a window about an inch to help draw hot air into the room.

 When you’re not using your fireplace, follow the U.S. Department of Energy’s advice and close the damper.
 If you don’t plan on building a fire in the near future, you might want to plug and seal the flue.
 For best results, block it off with a piece of firm, tight-fitting insulation or buy a chimney balloon that you can insert and inflate.
-You can save up to $100 a year by blocking off your unused fireplace.
+You can save a lot on your bill by blocking off your unused fireplace.
 Just remember to remove the balloon or insulation before attempting to build a fire in the future.

 Open Your Windows